Jul 15, 2026

 Good financial health can help you avoid unexpected shortages or qualify for more affordable financing when the need arises.
 These steps could help bolster your financial standing:

-• Build an adequate emergency fund.
-Financial planners typically recommend having enough money to cover at least 3 to 6 months of expenses, though even a few hundred dollars could spare you from borrowing for small emergencies.
+• Build an adequate emergency fund: Financial planners typically recommend having enough money to cover at least three to six months of expenses, though even a few hundred dollars could spare you from borrowing for small emergencies.

-• Set up an automatic rollover of even a small amount from your checking to savings accounts each month to jumpstart your emergency fund.
+• Set up an automatic transfer: Even a small amount from your checking to savings accounts each month can jumpstart your emergency fund.

-• Build good credit by becoming an authorized user on a loved one’s credit card account or opening a secured credit card.
+• Build good credit: Become an authorized user on a loved one’s credit card account or open a secured credit card.
 You can improve your credit score over time by making punctual loan payments, keeping debts low and limiting short-term credit applications.

 If you must take out a payday loan, these steps can help minimize potential credit and financial damage.